schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 ## `menu`

-The `menu` element is really nothing more than an element to add additional semantic meaning(not that it is unimportant by the way 😅) to a unordered list used to markup an application toolbar for example.
+The `menu` element is really nothing more than an element to add additional semantic meaning(not that it is unimportant by the way 😅) to an unordered list used to markup an application toolbar for example.
 It does not change the visual rendering and also still shares the same implicit ARIA role of `list`.

 > NOTE: Currently this is still considered experimental and is [only supported in Firefox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/menu#browser_compatibility).
-With that said, even in non supporting browsers, the element will still render as as if it was marked up as an unordered list.
+With that said, even in non supporting browsers, the element will still render as if it was marked up as an unordered list.

 For example: